|

 f.

-or the BWC settlement attorney, regarding next steps and whether it should be documented
+IMS or the BWC settlement attorney, regarding next steps and whether they should

-alteration of any of the forms by the IW/claimant or their attorney should be
+of any of the forms by the IW/claimant or their attorney should be staffed with

 1.